Use built-in network security features for Apple devices

 Network relays in iOS, iPadOS, macOS, and tvOS

 A built-in relay in iOS 17, iPadOS 17, macOS 14, and tvOS 17, or later, can be used to secure traffic using an encrypted HTTP/3 or HTTP/2 connection as an alternative VPN.
 A network relay is a special type of proxy that is optimized for performance and uses the latest transport and security protocols.
 It can be used to secure the TCP and UDP traffic of a particular app, an entire device, and when accessing internal resources.
 Multiple network relays can be used in parallel including iCloud Private Relay, with no app required.
 For more information, see Use network relays.

 Many enterprise environments have some form of virtual private network (VPN).
 These VPN services typically require minimal setup and configuration to work with Apple devices, which integrate with many commonly used VPN technologies.

-iOS, iPadOS and macOS support IPsec protocols and authentication methods.
+iOS, iPadOS, macOS, tvOS, and watchOS support IPsec protocols and authentication methods.
 For more information, see VPN overview.

 The SSL 3 cryptographic protocol and the RC4 symmetric cipher suite were deprecated in iOS 10 and macOS 10.12.
 By default, TLS clients or servers implemented with Secure Transport APIs don’t have RC4 cipher suites enabled.
 For this reason, they’re unable to connect when RC4 is the only cipher suite available.
 To be more secure, services or apps that require RC4 should be upgraded to enable cipher suites.